jcarlini-dot/GammaPBHPlotter/paper/paper.md

 their mass, conventional stellar mass black holes are expected to emit too little radiation to ever be detected.
-However, primordial black holes (PBHs) that could have formed from the collapse of primordial perturbations in the early universe can provide detectable signals .
+However, primordial black holes (PBHs) that could have formed from the collapse of primordial perturbations in the early universe can provide detectable signals.
 PBHs with mass less than $10^{14}$ grams would have evaporated via Hawking radiation long before the present age of the universe.
 Upcoming gamma-ray telescopes such as e-ASTROGAM and AMEGO-X will be sensitive